Gaya/queryloader2/README.md

 **backgroundColor**

 (string) background color of the loader (in hex).
+Default: "#000"

 **barColor**

 (string) background color of the bar (in hex).
+Default: "#FFF"

 **barHeight**

 (int) Height of the bar in pixels.
 Default: 1

 **completeAnimation**

 (string) set the animation type at the end.
 Options: "grow" or "fade".
-Default is fade.
+Default: "fade"

 **minimumTime**

 (int) time in miliseconds which the loading has to run.
 If time has not passed the animation will still show.
+Default: 500

 **deepSearch**

 (boolean) set to true to find ALL images with the selected elements.
 If you don't want queryLoader to look in the children, set to false.
-Default: true.
+Default: true

 **percentage**

 (boolean) Set to true to enable percentage visualising.
-Default is false.
+Default: false

 **onComplete**

 (function) this function is called once the loading and animation are completed.
+Default: none

 **onLoadComplete**

 (function) this function is called once the loading is complete.
 This is handy when changing the animation at the end.
+Default: default behaviour